-The information in this report was reviewed by the Board on 2 September 2019 and will be reviewed annually.
+The information in this report was reviewed by the Board on 18 September 2020 and will be reviewed at least annually.

-Overview: Application of the UK Corporate Governance Code 2016 (the “Code”)
+Overview: Application of the UK Corporate Governance Code 2018 (the ‘Code’)

-The Code itself defines the purpose of corporate governance being “to facilitate effective, entrepreneurial and prudent management that can deliver the long-term success of the company.”
+The Code itself explains that its set of Principles “emphasise the value of good corporate governance to long-term sustainable success…the governance of the company contributes to its long-term sustainable success and achieves wider objectives.
+Achieving this depends crucially on the way boards and companies apply the spirit of the Principles.”
 It is this overarching objective that the Board has sought to achieve in applying the Code principles.
 The Company is a smaller company for the purposes of the Code and, as such, certain provisions of the Code either do not apply to the Company or are judged to be disproportionate or less relevant in its case.
 Where the Company does not comply with any specific Code provision then this is highlighted and explained in this report.

 The role of the Board